top of page

 Should You Aerate First?

-Load your slice seeder with the correct seed blend.
+5. Load your slice seeder with the correct seed blend for your region and conditions.

-Adjust settings for proper depth (usually 1/4 inch).
+6. Adjust settings for proper depth, usually about 1/4 inch.

 Aftercare: What to Do After Slice Seeding